 The MAT is a graduate school admission exam published by the Pearson, Inc. The fee for the MAT is $60.00 and is payable at the Cashier's window.
 Receipts are presented at the Testing Center before a computer can be reserved.
 We recommend reserving your space at least 2 weeks in advance.
 Your test fee covers one personal score report (available at the end of the test) and reports for up to 3 schools (specified when you take the MAT).
 For more questions regarding this option please visit their website.

-ACCUPLACER is a comprehensive battery of tests to provide information about a students' English, reading and mathematics skills and is used for admission and placement into initial classes at Arkansas State University-Jonesboro.
+ACCUPLACER is a comprehensive battery of tests to provide information about a students' English, reading and mathematics skills and is used for placement into initial classes at Arkansas State University-Jonesboro.
 The test is administered on computer in the Testing Center and exams are available a few days each month at 9:00 a.m. and 1:00 p.m.
 Score reports are available immediately upon completion of the test.
 You will receive one test score report and your official score will be delivered to the Admissions Records and Registration Office.
 We recommend that you retain your copy of the score report for future reference.
-We cannot send a score report to another institution.To register for ACCUPLACER, pay $30 for the battery of 3 tests needed to be admitted to A-State at the Cashier's Window and bring the receipt to the Testing Center for assignment to the next test date.
+We cannot send a score report to another institution.To register for ACCUPLACER, pay $10 per test at the Cashier's Window and bring the receipt to the Testing Center for assignment to the next test date.
 Test fees are nonrefundable and a reschedule automatically requires waiting until the next month's testing window.
 To see sample items that illustrate the types of questions students will encounter in the ACCUPLACER placement measures go to: https://accuplacer.collegeboard.org

 Independent test companies develop standardized testing programs.
 Test scores are used primarily as admission criteria for undergraduate, graduate, and professional school admissions, placement and licensure.
 Special testing accommodations for persons with disabilities must be made directly with the testing company.